 Let's just think about it.
 Is it really that enjoyable to have to take care of everything from hotel booking to ordering from a Mandarin-only menu while having precious and limited holiday time?
 Do basic English descriptions (or even none) at attractions sate appetites for a deeper insight into the mystery of this land?
 Does a guidebook offer the best angle for a wonderful shot or a hidden charm that only locals know?
 I am afraid not.

-I think an ideal travel experience is to dig the most out of a destination at a relaxing and comfortable rhythm, I guess quite a lot of you hold the same viewpoint with me.
-In this regard, no one would expect an up-to-30-minute wait for other 30 (or more) travelers in your group to show up before departure every morning, or the frustration to miss the explanation from tour guide when you are busy with taking pictures or dealing with kids, not mention the inconvenience when a personal need and interest conflict with a pre-set itinerary and no chance to adjust for other travelers are there.
+I think an ideal travel experience is to dig the most out of a destination at a relaxing and comfortable rhythm, I guess quite a lot of you hold the same viewpoint as me.
+In this regard, no one would expect an up-to-30-minute wait for other 30 (or more) travelers in your group to show up before departure every morning, or the frustration to miss the explanation from the tour guide when you are busy taking pictures or dealing with kids, not mention the inconvenience when a personal need and interest conflict with a pre-set itinerary and no chance to adjust for other travelers are there.

 Discussions are getting heated online about the price hikes at many tourist spots.
-More than 20 major tourist spots in China raised the admission fees in the recent years.
-Most national-level scenic spots and World Heritage Sites in China charge higher admission fee than their international counterparts.
-For example, it is cheaper for a group of four to enter the Yellow Stone National Park (US$12 per head) than one person set foot on Jiuzhaigou (RMB 220 or US$34), a national park in Sichuan province famed for its turquoise lake.
+More than 20 major tourist spots in China raised admission fees in recent years.
+Most national-level scenic spots and World Heritage Sites in China charge higher admission fees than their international counterparts.
+For example, it is cheaper for a group of four to enter the Yellow Stone National Park (US$12 per head) than for one person to set foot on Jiuzhaigou (RMB 220 or US$34), a national park in Sichuan province famed for its turquoise lake.
 Why the admission fees of tourist attractions in China are so expensive?
 This is because the travel industry in China is still immature.
 Domestic travelers are unwilling to eat or purchase souvenirs in tourist spots which therefore make profits mainly from admission fees.
 Some tourist spots limit the number of visitors for upkeep and maintenance by raising admission fees.
 And because of the particularity of tourism in China, there is basically no restriction mechanism to deter them from raising admission fees.

-So, if like many others, you take China a destination to visit at least once in life, I would argue now is the best time to carry out your China travel plan, before it's getting more expensive.
+So, if like many others, you take China as a destination to visit at least once in your life, I would argue now is the best time to carry out your China travel plan, before it's getting more expensive.